openMetaAnalysis/Diabetes-mellitus-type-2-mortality-prevention-with-pharmacotherapy/README.md

-Diabetes mellitus type 2 mortality prevention with hypoglycemic agents
+Diabetes mellitus type 2 mortality prevention with pharmacotherapy
 ============================================
 A living systematic review with arrows plot